Southwestern Limited (New York Central train): Legacy

 Before the coming of the 20th Century Limited, the Southwestern Limited was the New York Central's premier long-distance train.

-As a competitor to the Pennsylvania Railroad's trains that ran between New York and St. Louis, the New York Central's Southwestern Limited was disadvantaged by a less-direct route.
+As a competitor to the Pennsylvania Railroad's trains that ran between New York and St. Louis such as the Spirit of St. Louis, the New York Central's Southwestern Limited was disadvantaged by a less-direct route.
 The Pennsylvania competitors took about two fewer hours for the trip each way.
 Despite this, the Southwestern Limited remained on the New York Central timetable until only two years prior to the demise of the company, in 1968.